 Walking is not only good for you; it helps the environment as well.
-However, we all need to use transport every now and then, so when we do, it's important to make the right choices to save CO2 emissions.
+However, we all need to use transport – to get to work, to visit family or friends, to travel – so it's important we make the right choices to help save CO2 emissions.

 - Take the train.
 One person travelling alone by car produces 3 times more CO2 emissions per kilometre than if they travelled by train.

 - Explore alternatives to flying.
 Flying is the fastest-growing source of CO2 emissions from transport.
-A return flight from Berlin to Budapest generates 200-250kg of CO2 emissions per passenger.
-Going a few hundred kilometres or less?
-Consider taking the train.
+Consider taking the train if you are only travelling a few hundred kilometres or less.

 If you must drive...

-- Remove your roof rack.
-An empty roof rack increases fuel consumption and CO2 emissions by up to 10%.
+- Remove your roof rack if not in use.
+An empty roof rack increases fuel consumption and CO2 emissions by up to 10% due to aerodynamic drag.

 - Buying a new car?
 Choose one with good fuel economy.
-Car manufacturers have to display CO2 emissions and fuel consumption of their cars in showrooms and advertisements.
+All car manufacturers have to display the CO2 emissions and fuel consumption of their cars in showrooms and advertisements in the EU.